 Transition Learning and Development Statement

-Every child attending a funded kindergarten program that is going to school will have a Transition Learning and Development Statement (Transition Statement) written for them.
-A child’s Transition Statement is written by early childhood educators, but incorporates a section for families and the child to fill out too.
+Every child attending a funded kindergarten program that is going to school will have a Transition Learning and Development Statement (TLDS) written for them.
+A child’s TLDS is written by early childhood educators, but incorporates a section for families and the child to fill out too.

-Families should be provided with the following two resources to accompany their child’s draft Transition Statement:
+Families should be provided with the following resources to accompany their child’s draft TLDS.

-The Guidelines to help families complete the Transition Statement explains to families the importance of contributing to their child’s Transition Statement.
+The Guidelines to help families complete the TLDS explains to families the importance of contributing to their child's TLDS.
+See:

-Supporting English as an Additional Language (EAL) at transition to school
+Supporting English as an additional language at transition to school

 Enhanced transitions for children with a disability or developmental delay

 The Department has an enhanced process to support children with a disability or developmental delay as they transition to school.
-For more information, see:
+For more information see: Children with a disability

 Support for children and families at risk of experiencing vulnerability